-The carrying amounts of cash and cash equivalents, investment receivables, interest and dividend receivables, accounts payable, accrued expenses and other liabilities, and grants payable approximate fair value because of the short maturity of these items.
-Investments are carried at estimated fair value based on quoted market prices as described above unless noted otherwise in these footnotes.
+The carrying amounts of cash and cash equivalents, investment sales receivable and purchases payable, interest and dividend receivable, accounts payable, accrued expenses and other liabilities, and grants payable approximate fair value because of the short maturity of these items.
+Investments are carried at estimated fair value based on either quoted market prices or as reported by the general partner as described above.